juancamilog/rosserial-mrl/README.md

+## MRL McGill branch of ROSserial

+This repo is a branch from the official ROSserial repo.
+In this version, support for XBee Series 2 radios has been added.
+This code should be compatible with radios running the ZNet 2.5 and the ZigBee firmwares.
+I have also added compression of the payload of serial frames and support for topic negotiation between rosserial_python/SerialClient.py nodes.

 ## ROSserial for Hydro

 This repo is ported from https://kforge.ros.org/rosserial/hg.
 It has been catkinized and updated for ROS Groovy and newer.